 It is normally unusual to see significant maturities in the first few years of a newly originated portfolio.
 One factor at play here is the phenomenon of “Anti-selection bias.”

-Anti-Selection bias is the phenomenon where individuals with a positive outlook on their health are more likely to sell their Life Policy and those of a similar health status but with a negative outlook.
-Hence the probability of experiencing early maturities by the new owner is reduced.
+Anti-Selection bias is the phenomenon where individuals with a positive outlook on their health are more likely to sell their Life Policy and those of similar health status but with a negative outlook.
+Hence, the probability of experiencing early maturities by the new owner is reduced.